Khaltech99/learning/lesson1.md

+Ever built an app that crashes when users lose internet? 📱💥

-I recently learnt how to check a user’s online/offline status in React Native using the **@react-native-community/netinfo** package, and I thought to share a quick summary for anyone who might need it.
+I just learned how to detect online/offline status in React Native, and honestly, I wish I'd known this sooner.
+Here's the simple solution that saved me hours of debugging.

-When building mobile apps, it’s important to know if the user has an active internet connection — especially when showing an **“offline” banner**, disabling certain actions, or syncing data.
+When building mobile apps, it's critical to know if the user has an active internet connection — especially when showing an **"offline" banner**, disabling certain actions, or syncing data.
 On the web, this is handled easily with `window.addEventListener("online/offline")`, but React Native works differently.

-### How it works in React Native
+### The Challenge 🤔

-React Native doesn't have the `window` object, so we use NetInfo instead.
+React Native doesn't have the `window` object, so we use **@react-native-community/netinfo** instead.

 **Installation (Expo):**